H2SO4T/ARES/Readme.md

 Using ARES on Apple Silicon is possible, but the configuration is a bit longer.
 The configuration steps are identical, except for the Python part.

-We have tested this procedure on a Mac Mini 16Gb, Python3.9 and a real device.
+We tested this procedure on a Mac Mini 16Gb, Python3.9 and a real device.

 ## Install Miniconda and Setup
 * At first install `miniconda` from https://github.com/conda-forge/miniforge.